Chelo (restaurant)

-Mexican restaurant in Portland, Oregon, U.S.
+Defunct Mexican restaurant in Portland, Oregon, U.S.

-Chelo is a Mexican restaurant in Portland, Oregon, United States.
-It started as a pop-up restaurant in 2016.
+Chelo was a Mexican restaurant in Portland, Oregon, United States.
+It started as a pop-up restaurant in 2016 and closed in December 2025.

 Description

-The Mexican restaurant and condiment business Chelo (sometimes Chelo PDX) operates in Portland, Oregon.
-The name is a tribute to the owner's grandmother, who operated a restaurant in Guadalajara and was nicknamed Chelo.
+The Mexican restaurant and condiment business Chelo (sometimes Chelo PDX) operated in Portland, Oregon.
+The name was a tribute to the owner's grandmother, who operated a restaurant in Guadalajara and was nicknamed Chelo.

-Chelo's menu includes gorditas, tacos, tamales (including a version with confit duck and leek), tlayudas, tostadas, mole, and seasonal vegetables.
-The Mexican street corn salad has clams, cherry tomatoes, tajin seasoning, and crema.
-The squash tlayuda has peaches, shishitos, zucchini, manchego and black bean puree, and the almond tres leches cake is served with berry meringues and pandan cream.
+Chelo's menu included gorditas, tacos, tamales (including a version with confit duck and leek), tlayudas, tostadas, mole, and seasonal vegetables.
+The Mexican street corn salad had clams, cherry tomatoes, tajin seasoning, and crema.
+The squash tlayuda had peaches, shishitos, zucchini, manchego and black bean puree, and the almond tres leches cake was served with berry meringues and pandan cream.

-The restaurant sells hot sauces and other products such as azelnut salsa macha.
-The business' logo depicts a fox with a fluffy tail.
+The LGBTQ-owned restaurant sold hot sauces and other products such as azelnut salsa macha.
+The business' logo depicted a fox with a fluffy tail.

 History

 Luna Contreras started Chelo as a pop-up in Renata's commissary kitchen in 2016.
 Chelo was on a hiatus, as of November 2020.
 In 2021, Contreras revived Chelo as a pop-up at the Filipino restaurant Magna Kusina.
 Chelo operated in Sibeiho on Northwest 23rd in 2022 and began operating from Dame Collective's Lil' Dame space in 2023.
 As of mid 2024, Chelo was increasing production of hot sauces for independent retailers in Portland and Seattle.
 Chelo began operating as a permanent restaurant on Killingsworth Street on January 3, 2025.

 In 2024, Chelo's tlayudas were included in illustrator Rebecca Nguyen-Macalalad's "The Women of Portland Food" poster depicting dishes by female chefs in Portland.
 The wine shop Almacén Dámita began sharing a space with Chelo in 2025.

+Chelo closed on December 19, 2025, ahead of Dame Collective's permanent closure on December 31.